Max Grün: Club career

 Grün began his career with FV Karlstadt, before in summer 2002, he was scouted by Bayern Munich.
 After three years in Bayern's youth setup, he was promoted to the reserve team, where he served as the backup goalkeeper for four years, behind Michael Rensing and later Thomas Kraft.

 After seven years with Bayern Munich, he left the team to sign a one-year contract with SpVgg Greuther Fürth on 5 August 2009.
 He recorded consistent performances throughout the 2009–10 season and became the starting goalkeeper for the team.
 In March 2010, he extended his contraxt with Greuther Fürth by four years until 2014.
 At the end of the 2011–12 season, the club won the 2.
 Bundesliga and promoted to the Bundesliga.
 However, during the season, Grün was replaced as starter by Wolfgang Hesl.

 On 31 May 2013, Grün signed a three-year contract with Bundesliga club VfL Wolfsburg to become the backup to starter Diego Benaglio, after the departure of Marwin Hitz.
 He made his Bundesliga debut for Wolfsburg on 25 March 2014 in a 3–1 away win against Werder Bremen, coming on as a substitute for the injured Benaglio in the second half.
 In 2015, he won the DFB-Pokal with Wolfsburg and finished runner-up in the Bundesliga.

 Grün left Wolfsburg when his contract expired in June 2018 and joined 2.
 Bundesliga club Darmstadt 98 on 3 September 2018.
 There he did not make an appearance during the season, backing up Daniel Heuer Fernandes.

 On 31 May 2017, Grün moved to Bundesliga club Borussia Mönchengladbach, which he left after two seasons in which he had only played three league games for the second team.

 Grün moved to Regionalliga Bayern club Viktoria Aschaffenburg on 16 June 2021, signing a two-year contract.
-He made his debut on on the opening matchday in a 1–0 away defeat against FV Illertissen.
+He made his debut on the opening matchday in a 1–0 away defeat against FV Illertissen.
 Grün is also goalkeeping coach for the Aschaffenburg U19 team.